DLQuake/Unit-converter-python/README.md

 ## Customization

 The application supports custom units of measurement defined in a JSON file.
-To add or modify units, simply edit the `units.json` file in the `data` directory.
+To add or modify units, simply edit the `units.json`.
 The file uses a simple key-value structure to define conversion ratios between units.

 ## Requirements